 Greetings in the Name of Jesus!

 My name is Samuel Lofton III.
-Romans 8:38-39 is my “go-to” Bible verse.
-I was born and raised in Goldsboro, North Carolina, and spent 20+ years in the United States military.
+Romans 8:38-39 are my foundational Bible verses.
+I was born and raised in Goldsboro, North Carolina, and spent 25+ years in the United States Air Force.
 My Southern roots include a long family history of military service and cultural pride.
 At the end of my military service, I accepted my call to the ministry and in 2007 preached my first sermon in Wichita Falls, Texas.
 After completing a series of military obligations, I relocated to the Chicagoland area and became a member of Victory in 2014.

 As a life-long learner, I cherish the opportunities and endless possibilities of the educated mind.
 The value of education was instilled in me at a young age.
 My passion for learning helped me to earn multiple advanced degrees.
-I am currently pursuing a Doctorate of Ministry degree at McCormick Theological Seminary, in Chicago.
+In 2021, I earned my Doctor of Ministry degree from the McCormick Theological Seminary, in Chicago.

-At Victory, I am currently serving as the Assistant Pastor of the Men’s Ministry.
-I also serve in a variety of ministries such as being a Men’s Sunday school instructor and small group leader, a team member of the Gospel of Justice ministry, the Victory Association and the Ministerial Alliance.
-From time to time, I also, resort back to my Southern roots and sing a tune or two in the men’s choir.
+At Victory, I am currently serving as an Assistant Pastor.
+I am the Director of Men’s Ministry and Team Leader of the Veterans and Military Affairs Ministry.
+I also serve in a variety of other ministries: Scholarship Committee, Men’s Sunday school instructor, a small group leader, the men’s choir, a team member of the Gospel of Justice ministry, the Victory Association and the Ministerial Alliance.

 Ministry is a passion, but I believe family and recharging my spiritual man is important for ultimate growth.
-In my time away from the church, I enjoy reading, fellowshipping with the brothers, serving/volunteering in the community, and reconnecting with my four adult daughters.
+In my time away from the church, I enjoy reading, fellowshipping with the brothers, serving/volunteering in the community, and enjoying time with my wife, Theresa, and travelling to connect with our six adult children and our granddaughter who are located in various states across America.